cargomedia/hubot-pulsar/README.md

 ## Installation
 Install it as a usual [hubot script](https://github.com/github/hubot/tree/master/docs#scripting).
 After that configure it to your needs.
 For that you need to have a config file.
 The config file will be searched in the following order:
 * The script will try to get the environment variable `HUBOT_PULSAR_CONFIG`.
 If this variable exists then it is used as a file path to the config file.
-* If the variable wasn't found then the script will try to locate the file `pulsar.config.json` in the directory of the hubot installation which uses the script.
-If the `pulsar.config.json` was found then the script will use it.
+* If the variable wasn't found then the script will try to locate the file `pulsar.config.json` in the directory of the hubot installation.
-* If all the previous steps failed then the script will try to read the file `config.json` in its `src` directory which is probably not what you want.

 Authorization support is optional, and enabled if the [hubot-auth](https://github.com/hubot-scripts/hubot-auth) script is loaded.